 Readers: This is article 16 of 25 from my no-nonsense “Credit Card Basics” quick-reference series.

-A 0% purchase credit card offers no interest on purchases for an introductory time period.
+A 0% purchase credit card offers zero interest on purchases for an introductory time period.
 After this period expires, any outstanding balances are charged a standard interest rate.

 Here are some important points to consider when finding the best 0% purchase card for you: